mallorbc/Pure-Python-Autoencoder-MLP/README.md

-# Intelligent Systems HW3
+# Pure Python MLP and Autoencoder
-This project contains the code and and files for HW3.
+This project contains the code and and files for creating an autoencoder and mlp from scratch.

 ```docker/``` contains files related to running the code in a docker container.